ARM-DOE/ACT/AI_POLICY.md

 known (for example: "Claude Opus 4.7", "Cursor with GPT-5.1").
-This is not required, but it helps reviewers calibrate their attention and helps the community develop shared intuition about where AI tools work well and where they struggle on radar-data work.
+This is not required, but it helps reviewers calibrate their attention and helps the community develop shared intuition about where AI tools work well and where they struggle on atmospheric datasets.